VMs Unable to Retrieve Metadata From Cloud-Init

 Resolution

-1. Manually create the missing distributed Neutron port using the command:
+1. If the distributed Neutron port is present, proceed to Step 3.
+If it is missing, manually create the distributed Neutron port using the command:

 Command